darius/requestAnimationFrame/README.md

 Polyfill for requestAnimationFrame and cancelAnimationFrame.

-WARNING: this version of the code is pretty much untested.
+WARNING: this version of the code is only lightly tested.
 I'll remove this warning after it's been run on a variety of targets.

 Adapted from https://gist.github.com/paulirish/1579671 which derived from